Mahesh Senanayake: Commander of Sri Lanka Army

 Major General Senanayake was appointed the Army Chief of Staff on 22 March 2017, and was then promoted to the rank of Lieutenant General and Army Commander by order of President Maithripala Sirisena on 4 July 2017.
 During his tenure the army was mobilised and deployed on several occasions, in aid of civilian authorities when a state of emergency was declared as a result of the 2018 anti-Muslim riots and the 2019 Easter bombings bring the security situation under control.
 On 21 August 2019, he retired from the army, having been promoted to the rank of General.
 He was succeeded as Army Commander by Major General Shavendra Silva, the Chief of Staff of the army.

 Political career

-General Senanayake started active politics after his retirement from the army.
-He contested for 2019 Sri Lankan presidential election from National Peoples Party.
-He assured that he will lead professionals and intellectuals to parliamentary elections in 2020.
-He polled fourth after the three candidates of the three major political parties.
+Senanayake entered politics after his retirement from the army.
+He contested the 2019 Sri Lankan presidential election as a candidate of the National People's Party, and was endorsed by the National People's Movement.
+He finished as the fourth-most voted candidate in the election.
+Following his defeat, Senanayake assured voters that his party would contest as a group of professionals and intellectuals in the 2020 parliamentary elections.